jadeforrest/blog/content/posts/2024-01-23--velocity-role-mole/index.md

 ## Thank you

 The first version of this was created when [Kirby Frugia](https://www.linkedin.com/in/kfrugia/), [Darin Swanson](https://www.linkedin.com/in/darinswanson/), and I huddled in a room and brainstormed behaviors.
 I believe [Keizan Shaffer](https://www.linkedin.com/in/gusshaffer/) and I also brainstormed a version of this for managers.
+Thank you to Paulette Johnson for the point about Moles undermining trust.

 Image by <a href="https://pixabay.com/users/lenzatic-15400574/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=5821903">Roberto Lee Cortes</a> from <a href="https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=5821903">Pixabay</a>